Nassau (Cook Islands)

 Nassau is an island in the northern group of the Cook Islands.
-It is approximately 1246 km north of the capital island of Rarotonga and 88 km from Pukapuka.
+It is approximately 1246 km north of the capital island of Rarotonga and 88 km from Pukapuka coral atoll.
 Lacking an airstrip, it is accessible only by boat.
 It is named after a 19th-century whaling ship.
 Its indigenous name, Te Nuku-o-Ngalewu, means "Land of Ngalewu" after the Pukapukan who was put in charge of it.